zalando/postgres-operator/docs/reference/cluster_manifest.md

   How many instances of connection pool to create.

 * **mode**
-  In which mode to run connection pool, transaction or section.
+  In which mode to run connection pool, transaction or session.

 * **schema**
   Schema to create for credentials lookup function.